ibra9kadabrah/cs-499/index.md

 ### Conclusion

 The project became a truly procedurally generated game, with multiple levels, difficulty adjuster, record keeping, significantly enhanced algorithms, more complex, new data structures as well as improvements to collision detection accuracy and performance.
-This was a very enjoyable experience as well as a great learning opportunity
+This was a very enjoyable experience as well as a great learning opportunity.
+For this phase of the project I had to consider computational cost of my code.
+Improving the algorithms and data structures not only optimized the game's performance but also showed how careful selection of these elements can greatly impact the user experience

 ## Artifact 3: Databases

 ## Introduction

 The Artifact is an android weight tracker app I made for CS360 course.
 Users are able to set a weight goal, enter daily weight as well as view last 7 days of data.
-There is also an interactive web-interface.
+There is also an interactive web-interface where you can see top weight losers, and weight trends.
+This project is a comprehensive project that needed work with both front-end and back-end technologies, It required the use of a modern cloud-based backend like firebase, java for front-end, JSON, as well python and jupyter for data analysis and visualizations in the interface

 Use Juypter to interact with web-interface.
-It is hosted on http://127.0.0.1:8050/ by default [Database Narrative](https://github.com/ibra9kadabrah/cs-499/tree/main/Narratives/Database%20Narrative.docx)
+It is hosted on http://127.0.0.1:8050/ by default

+[Database Narrative](https://github.com/ibra9kadabrah/cs-499/tree/main/Narratives/Database%20Narrative.docx)
 ### Enhanced Artifact
 - [Final Build Files](https://github.com/ibra9kadabrah/cs-499/tree/main/ArtifactThree/enhanced)